-However, recent research looking at the effects of CBD on arthritis on humans is limited, while no research exists on the use of CBD cream specifically.
+However, recent research into the effects of CBD on arthritis in humans is limited, and no research exists on the use of CBD cream specifically.

 This article discusses the use of CBD cream to treat arthritis, its effectiveness, products to consider, and other natural remedies.